MariusVanDerWijden/progpow-wiki/ProgPoW.md

 The cache production process involves first sequentially filling up 32 MB of memory, then performing two passes of Sergio Demian Lerner's *RandMemoHash* algorithm from [*Strict Memory Hard Hashing Functions* (2014)](http://www.hashcash.org/papers/memohash.pdf).
 The output is a set of 524288 64-byte values.

-### Data aggregation function
+### Data aggregation functions

-We use an algorithm inspired by the [FNV hash](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) in some cases as a non-associative substitute for XOR.
+We use an algorithm inspired by the [FNV hash](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) in some cases as a non-associative substitute for XOR for the generation of the DAG.
 Note that we multiply the prime with the full 32-bit input, in contrast with the FNV-1 spec which multiplies the prime with one byte (octet) in turn.

 ```python
 FNV_PRIME = 0x01000193